RasaHQ/rasa/docs/dialogue-elements/small-talk.rst

-:desc: Learn to handle greetings, off-topic chitchat, and other small talk
+:desc: Learn to handle greetings, off-topic chitchat, and other small talk a
-       in your bot using features provided by Rasa's open source chat assistant platform.
+       in your bot using features provided by Rasa's open source chat assistant a platform.

 .. _small-talk:

 ==========
-Small Talk
+Small Talk a
 ==========

 .. edit-link::